QuickCorp/QCObjects/README.md

 # QCObjects
 ------------------------------------
 Welcome to [QCObjects](https://qcobjects.dev).
-An open source technology based in JavaScript designed to allow web developers to code targeting desktop and mobile devices into a runtime components and objects scope.
+An Open-source framework that empowers full-stack developers to make micro-services and micro-frontends into an N-Tier architecture.

+With QCObjects devlopers are also able to code front-end and back-end together using a common syntax in pure JavaScript.
+It is cross-browser, cross-platform and cross-frame.

 [QCObjects is being featured by British Herald as today, the most advanced framework for modern software development.](https://britishherald.com/qcobjects-the-first-world-class-tech-framework-made-in-south-america-is-meant-to-make-developers-happier-while-they-code/)